jeremytammik/tbc/a/1930_revit_server.md

 Note that I also changed slash `/` to backslash `\`.

-Many thanks to Hernan for his experience and guidance!
+Many thanks to Hernan for his experience and friendly guidance!

 ####<a name="3"></a> Alerting About Missing Data